petru-braha/YP-compiler/docs/brainstorm.md

 ## Brainstorming - general ideas

+- initializing an array of object - initialize every object the same
 - each test which will be marked as "# works as expected"
 - field declaration is done within the class, but its definition is inside the object